Bergfried: Functions

 The bergfried was a multi-functional building that could have various defensive functions, but which also had status value.
 In the last decade of the 20th century there has been discussion in the field of castle research about whether the bergfried's functions could be succinctly stated as a "fortification or (more likely) a status symbol."
 This has not, however, gained universal acceptance.

 Defence

 With its enormous wall mass - the plinth is even solid in some cases - the tower offered passive protection for the areas of the castle behind it.
-For this reason, at many castles the bergfried was sited on the main avenue of attack, often set into the front defensive wall.
+For this reason, at many castles the bergfried was situated on the main avenue of attack, often set into the front defensive wall.
 Thus, the bergfried was able to perform a similar function to the shield wall.
 This was particularly the case with castles in which shield wall and bergfried were interconnected to form a single structural unit (e.g. Liebenzell Castle in the Black Forest).

 So-called 'double bergfrieds' like that of the Greifenstein in Hesse and Rochlitz Castle in Saxony in a sense represent an intermediate stage between a bergfried and a shield wall The two closely spaced towers are linked by a narrow section of shield wall.